daovorge/GADS-22-NYC/18_KNN_SVM_ROC/README.md

-#Lesson 16 Recommendation Systems
+#Lesson 18 KNN, SVM and ROC
-###July 27th 2015
+###August 3rd 2015

 ###Objectives for this class:
- * To define the what is meant by a recommendation system
+ * To define
- * To identify and define the 2 types of recommendation systes - content & colloborative
+ * To identify and define
- * To provide an example of content based recommendation
+ * To provide an example
- * To identify and define the 2 types of colloborative filtering - nearest neighbors & matrix factorization
+ * To identify and define
- * To provide examples of both kinds of collaborative filtering
+ * To provide examples
- * To identify the pros and cons of the various types of recommendation systems
+ * To identify the pros and cons

 ###Class Agenda
  - Class Open
   * Check in
   * Review objectives
- - Recommendation Systems - Core concepts - Slides - Mark
+ -  - Core concepts - Slides - Mark
- - Content-based Recommendation - iPython notebook - Mark & Class
+ -  - iPython notebook - Mark & Class
- - Collaborative-based Recommendation - Matrix Factorization - iPython notebook - Mark & Class
+ -  - Matrix Factorization - iPython notebook - Mark & Class
- - LAB: Collaborative-based Recommendation - Neighborhood - Coding exercise - Class
+ - LAB: - Coding exercise - Class
  - Class Close
   * Check in
   * Class to pause around 9.15pm for the Exit ticket